-- a A matter personal to a member of staff that is being considered by a meeting of Staffing and Employment Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chairman of the Staffing and Employment Committee or, if he is not available, the vice-chairman (if there is one) of the Staffing and Employment Committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing and Employment
+- a A matter personal to a member of staff that is being considered by a meeting of the Staffing and Employment Committee subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Staffing and Employment Committee or, if he is not available, the vice-chair (if there is one) of the Staffing and Employment Committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing and Employment Committee at its next meeting. - c The line manager appointed by the Staffing and Employment Committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of [the member of staff's job title].
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing and Employment Committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chair of the the Staffing and Employment Committee or in their absence, the vice-chair of the the Staffing and Employment Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the the Staffing and Employment Committee.

-Committee.

-- c The line manager appointed by the Staffing and Employment Committee shall upon a resolution conduct a review of the performance and annual appraisal of the work of the clerk and assistant clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Staffing and Employment Committee. - Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the chairman of the Staffing and Employmenbt Committee or in his absence, the vice-chairman of the Staffing and Employment Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing and Employment Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by clerk or assistant clerk relates to the chairman or vice-chairman of the Staffing and Employment Committee, this shall be communicated to another member of the Staffing and Employment Committee, which shall be reported back and progressed by resolution of the Staffing and Employment Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by [the member of staff's job title] relates to the chair or vicechair of the the Staffing and Employment Committee this shall be communicated to another member of the the Staffing and Employment Committee which shall be reported back and progressed by resolution of the Staffing and Employment Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).